-Other places to turn to for free or low cost health care in Knoxville include West Knoxville Free Clinic ((865) 675-3743), InterFaith Health Clinic (phone (865) 546-7330), and the Free Medical Clinic of America ((865) 577-3733).
+Other places to turn to for free or low cost health care in Knoxville include West and East Knoxville Free Clinic (Call (865) 264-0678 or (865) 675-3743), and the Free Medical Clinic of America ((865) 577-3733).
 All of these community clinics provide numerous health care services to the low income, working poor, and others.
 Some of the care may be free, or low cost based upon the patients income.
 Get access to check ups, access to medications, and counseling.

 In addition to those locations, there are several other medical and dental clinics in the region.
-Find more Knox County Tennessee clinics.
+Find more Knox County Tennessee free community clinics.

-The Knoxville Area Urban League provides homebuyer’s education, mortgage and foreclosure default intervention strategies, and budgeting/credit repair, as well as debt reduction programs.
-524-5511.
+The Knoxville Area Urban League provides homebuyer’s education, mortgage and foreclosure default intervention strategies. they help low-income or poor credit borrowers with FHA loans too.
+Or get free budgeting/credit repair, as well as debt reduction programs.
+Call 865-524-5511.

-Legal Aid of East Tennessee (dial (865) 637-0484) can offer Knoxville homeowners a certified foreclosure counselor who can provide information on various resources, services and mortgage programs that are offered by government agencies, the state of Tennessee and private and community organizations.
+Legal Aid of East Tennessee (dial (865) 637-0484) can offer Knoxville homeowners a certified foreclosure counselor who can provide information on various resources.
+Get free services and mortgage programs that are offered by government agencies, the state of Tennessee and private and community organizations.
 Find more on Tennessee free legal assistance.

 Knox Housing Partnership, Inc. (dial (865) 637-1679) is another HUD approved counseling agency.

 Related Content From Needhelppayingbills.com